dictybase-playground/gdrive-uploadr/README.md

-     shared-gdrive-folder  create read only public gdrive folder run-gdrive            starts the server for uploading image to google drive run-local             starts the server for uploading image to local storage help, h               Shows a list of commands or help for one command
+     shared-gdrive-folder  create read only public gdrive folder run-gdrive            starts the server for uploading image to google drive run-local             starts the server for uploading image to local storage run-s3                starts the server for uploading image to s3 storage help, h               Shows a list of commands or help for one command

 GLOBAL OPTIONS: